Note: My Web pages are best viewed with style sheets enabled.

 General

 - When a wing of a hotel contains 90 guest rooms along a single straight corridor (45 rooms on each side), the elevators should not all be at the same end of the wing.
 If only a single bank of elevators can be installed, it should be at the middle so that I do not have to walk the entire length of the wing to reach my room.
-Better, there should be two banks of elevators, one a quarter of the distance from each end of the wing.
+Better, there should be two banks of elevators, each a quarter of the distance from each end of the wing.

 - A lobby with easy chairs and small couches should be located near the main entrance, not far from the registration desk.
 This is especially a problem in Las Vegas, where many hotels have no place in their public areas where someone can sit and wait for someone else (all public spaces being occupied by gambling).